HuyTu7/FSS17/hw2/README.md

 ### Description:

-Read each line, kill whitepsace and anything after comment characters (`#`), break each line on comma, read rows into a list of lists (one list per row), converting strings to numbers where appropriate.
-Note that some column headers contain `?`: all such columns should be ignored.

-Your code should contain checks for bad lines (and bad lines should be skipped over); i.e. symbols where numbers should be and wrong number of cells (we will say that row1 has the “right” length).
++ Read lines from CSV files one a time incrementally updating column headers for each line.
++ Headers are either Nums or Syms as determined by the magic characters in row1.
++ Num and Syms incremental maintain knowledge about mean, standard deviation, and symbol counts in a column.
+For details, see the update function in:
+  + Num
+  + Sym
++ So when the table reads row1, it builds the headers of Nums and Syms.
+And when the other rows are read, the headers get updated.
++ Code up the domination counter (the dom function in Tbl which also uses dominate and dominate1 in Row
++ Test: Find and print the top and bottom ten rows of auto.csv, as sorted by their dom score. with the top 5 and the bottom 5 domination scores.

 ### Files:

-_ `readcsv.py`: python file to execute the work for this assignment
+_ `readData.py`: python file to execute the work for this assignment

-_ `POM3A.csv`: given original csv table file
+_ `auto.csv`: given original csv data table file

-_ `example.csv`: simple testing csv table file

-_ `POM3A_test.csv`: testing csv table file with added bad lines

 ### How to run:

 - Assuming that you have installed python 2.7
-- Execute the command line as below in the terminal within the `hw1` folder:
+- Execute the command line as below in the terminal within the `hw2` folder:
 ```
 python readData.py <file_name>
 ```